sho-87/cognitive-battery/README.md

 - Created conversion script for building a Python module from UI file
 - Added Menu and Status bar to UI
 - Added global Settings window
+- Application now stores (and restores) the size and position of windows

 **Tasks**
 - All tasks (and their images) moved to separate directory
 - Improved integration with pygame

+**Bug Fixes**
+- Up/Down buttons now correctly disable if random order is selected
+- Pygame window now closes if the main battery UI is closed
+- Error now correctly displays if no tasks have been chosen

 ###[1.0.0](https://github.com/sho-87/cognitive-battery/releases/tag/1.0) *(2015-11-21)*
 - Initial release